How antibiotics affect your gut

 They also form the main part of your immune system.

 Antibiotics can genuinely be a life-saver.

-Meningitis and Sepsis are two examples of infections that can progress rapidly without antibiotic treatment.
+Meningitis and Sepsis are two types of infection that can be life-threatening without antibiotic treatment.

-There have been several times in my own life when they’ve helped me recover from what could have been serious infections.
-Pneumonia, an infected wound and a UTI that was progressing into a kidney infection.
+There have been several times in my life when they’ve helped me recover from a potentially serious illness.
+Pneumonia, an infected wound and a UTI/kidney infection.

 I’d never wish for a world where there weren’t antibiotics.

 With the increase of antibiotic resistance, I’m thankful for alternatives such as homeopathy.

 I’m also hopeful that science can help us to avoid a situation where antibiotics no longer work.